How to export to new markets

 UK Export Academy

-From introductory sessions to specific sector workshops, The UK Export Academy has hours of content available for smaller businesses from across the UK.
+From introductory sessions to specific sector workshops, the UK Export Academy has hours of content available for smaller businesses from across the UK.

 Whether you’re brand new to exporting, or looking for a refresher, by signing up to the UKEA you can customise your programme with workshops that suit you.